pyeve/cerberus/docs/schemas.rst

 very long string'}`` or ``{'name': 99}`` would not.

-By default all keys in a document are optional unless the :ref:`required`-rule is set for a key.
+By default all keys in a document are optional unless the :ref:`required`-rule is set ``True`` for individual fields or the validator's :attr:~cerberus.Validator.require_all is set to ``True`` in order to expect all schema-defined fields to be present in the document.

 Registries